davidov541/aws-reinvent-2023/README.md

 - Look at using Soda instead of GE for DQ
 - Double-check if we can now use MWAA since shared VPNs are support.
 - Investigate options for sandbox deployments
-- Data on EKS for Spark jobs running on K8S
-- Get book for DBT and research it more
 - Meet with Astronomer to get a better feel for their product
 - Look at applying InfraCost as part of CI/CD
-- Look at using AWS Service Catalog for self-serve deployments for things like sandboxes
 - Double-check if Bucket Keys are enabled on S3
 - Double-check we are not using ACLs in S3
 - Look into adding check and test blocks to Terraform
--
+- Bench Projects
+  - Data on EKS for Spark jobs running on K8S
+  - Get book for DBT and research it more